FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 * All conferences from the organizer that wants to select a conference have to be shown
 * Can create a new conference from this screen
 * Tapping a conference leads to a screen with more information about it

+Given that I have the app and I'm logged in as an organizer.
+ When I want to access and/or modify all the information about the conference(s) that are already registered.
+Then the app should display all the conferences briefly and allow me to tap on them in order to see further informations and possibly edit them.

 **Value and effort**.
   * Must Have